-- 6.1 Delivery Time: Vendor shall deliver standard orders within 120 working days after orders are received.
+- 6.1 Delivery Time: Vendor shall deliver standard orders within 90 working days after orders are received.
 Vendor shall ship all orders in accordance with the above schedule and shall not hold orders until a minimum delivery quantity is met.
-A completed pilot model for inspection must be provided within 90 working day(s) after receipt of the purchase agreement by the successful vendor. - 6.2 Late Delivery: The Agency placing the order under this Contract must be notified in writing if orders will be delayed for any reason.
-Any delay in delivery that could cause harm to an Agency will be grounds for cancellation of the delayed order, and/or obtaining the items ordered from a third party. - Any Agency seeking to obtain items from a third party under this provision must first obtain approval of the Purchasing Division. - 6.3 Delivery Payment/Risk of Loss: Standard order delivery shall be F.O.B.
-Destination to the Agency's location.
-Vendor shall include the cost of standard order delivery charges in its bid pricing/discount and is not permitted to charge the Agency separately for such delivery. - 6.4 Representative Unit for Test: The successful vendor must (if specified) provide the DOH one (1) completed represented unit to be observed and evaluated on each order to insure compliance with specification.
+A completed pilot model for inspection must be provided within 60 working day(s) after receipt of the purchase agreement by the successful vendor.
+Working day is defined as any week day, Monday thru Friday, excluding Federal and State Holidays. - 6.2 Late Delivery: The Agency placing the order under this Contract must be notified in writing if orders will be delayed for any reason.
+Any delay in delivery that could cause harm to an Agency will be grounds for cancellation of the delayed order, and/or obtaining the items ordered from a third party.

+Any Agency seeking to obtain items from a third party under this provision must first obtain approval of the Purchasing Division.

+- 6.3 Delivery Payment/Risk of Loss: Standard order delivery shall be F.O.B. destination to the Agency's location.
+Vendor shall include the cost of standard order delivery charges in its bid pricing/discount and is not permitted to charge the Agency separately for such delivery. - 6.4 Representative Unit for Test: The successful vendor must (if specificed) provide the DOH one (1) completed represented unit to be observed and evaluated on each order to insure compliance with specification.
 If requested, the time period for testing and evaluation shall be seven (7) working days following receipt of the unit.
 DOH will incur no obligation for deterioration of surfaces, finishes, seals, and mechanical or electrical parts on the unit resulting from operation and testing within the limits of these specifications; nor will DOH incur obligation for damage to the unit resulting from failure to meet specifications when due care and attention is given by DOH and testing is done within the limits of these specifications.
-Failure of the pilot unit to satisfactorily meet specifications as bid may be cause for cancellation of the purchase order, and return of the delivered unit along with all associated equipment to the vendor at the vendor's expense.

-- delivery point having been completely pre-serviced with oil, lubricants, and coolant.
-All prescribed precautions pertaining to first operations and break- in of the unit are to be posted conspicuously on the unit for ready observance by the operator. - Delivery Point: Delivery point of the completed representative unit will be the WVDOH, Equipment Division, Rt.
+Failure of the pilot unit to satisfactorily meet specifications as bid may be cause for cancellation of the purchase order, and return of the delivered unit along with all associated equipment to the vendor at the vendor's expense. - delivery point having been completely pre-serviced with oil, lubricants, and coolant.
+All prescribed precautions pertaining to first operations and breakin of the unit are to be posted conspicuously on the unit for ready observance by the operator. - 6.6 Safety Features: Units shall be delivered to the WVDOH with a manufacturers recommended safety related decals and safety features intact. - Delivery Point: Delivery point of the completed representative unit will be the WVDOH, Equipment Division, Rt.
 33 and Brushy Fork Road, Buckhannon, WV 26201.